Glottris/you_tube_tutorial/README.md

 A scrolling list of videos, with some title information and an app header, and if a video is kicked we should go to a different view where it is played in full-screen, here we should be able to go back using the 'back button' is it called that? the guy without a smartphone is writing a tutorial here Kappa.

-lets start with the deepest element and also the information we need to got from somewhere the video.
+Lets start with the deepest element and also the information we need to get from somewhere the video.
 Here we could use a webView and a regular youtube embed link, but we will use a react-native package called react-native-youtube https://www.npmjs.com/package/react-native-youtube